 Other Activities

-We were only in Cancun for a short amount of time, so our list is just a short list of what to see and do but certainly is not a list of everything to see and do.
-If you are lucky enough to have more time there, than we did, you can also do some of the following activities & much more:
+I usually only end up having a short amount of time in Cancun, so my list is just a short list of what to see and do but certainly is not a list of everything to see and do.
+If you are lucky enough to have more time there, than I did, you can also do some of the following activities & much more:

-If you have any recommendations for us or other travelers, feel free to leave us a comment below.
-We love hearing from our fans!
+If you have any recommendations for me or other travelers, feel free to leave me a comment below.